-As the Department Chair of Behavioral Sciences, it is a great pleasure for me to welcome you to Lubbock Christian University.
-The Masters of Science in Clinical Mental Health Counseling (CMHC) program in the Department of Psychology and Counseling offers training in the professional practice of counseling.
+As the academic Chair of the Department of Behavioral Sciences, it is a great pleasure for me to welcome you to Lubbock Christian University.
+The Master's of Science in Clinical Mental Health Counseling (CMHC) program in the Department of Behavioral Sciences offers training in the professional practice of counseling.

 At LCU, we strive to help you grow as a total person - Heart, Mind, Soul, and Body.
-Professionally, our Master of Science in Clinical Mental Health Counseling meets the standards for Texas' academic requirements for licensure and we are in the process of applying to become CACREP accredited.
-We expect that when you graduate, you will feel fully prepared to continue your licensure process in your post-Masters supervised clinical work.
+Professionally, our Master of Science in Clinical Mental Health Counseling meets the standards for Texas' academic requirements for licensure.
+We expect that when you graduate, you will feel fully prepared to continue your licensure process in your post-masters supervised clinical work.
 We will also aid you in becoming involved with professional organizations which are key to becoming networked in the state in which you reside.
 Our objective is to prepare counselors for professional positions in community agencies, hospitals, university counseling centers, and private practice.